oracle/oci-typescript-sdk/lib/opa/README.md

-# OCI NodeJS client for Opa Service
+# OCI Node.js client for Opa Service

 This module enables you to write code to manage resources for Opa Service.